sage-lyon/sage-lyon.github.io/index.md

 - Inspected hazardous waste accumulation areas in 75+ university labs per week
 - Communicated with lab workers to ensure that they were following EPA/DEP safety regulations

+## Academic Projects
+**_Red Hat’s Friendly Fedora Project (Capstone Project)_**
+- Surveying the UMass Lowell community to build and maintain a Fedora system that is more “friendly” and is better suited for their needs
+- Establishing an open-source club that will give a space for UMass Lowell students to learn, collaborate on projects, and discuss open-source software

+**_Simple 4-Bit CPU_**
+- Built a 4-bit CPU using RAM, an ALU, two registers, a 4-bit counter, and a debounced switch as a clock
+- Designed instruction set with 18 different instructions, including load, store, jump, and several arithmetic/logical operations which could use either immediate values or values stored in RAM

+**_MIPS Assembly Language Simulator_**
+- Designed two MIPS simulators in C, one simulated a pipelined datapath and one simulated a single-cycle datapath where each instruction was executed sequentially
+- Programmed simulators to execute 17 different MIPS instructions, which could be inputted via binary files
+- Created functions to simulate the fetch, decode, execute, memory, and writeback stages